vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 1. Node announces using same keys as existing node via announce node command (<a name="0069-VCBS-060" href="#0069-VCBS-060">0069-VCBS-060</a>):
     - Should be rejected

-### Checkpoints

-1. Base case (<a name="0069-VCBS-046" href="#0069-VCBS-046">0069-VCBS-046</a>):
-    - Setup a network with 5 Tendermint validators
-    - Take a checkpoint
-    - Restore from checkpoint with the 5 same validators, which should pass.
-    - Verify that after the network is restarted, the validators have voting power as per the checkpoint until the end of the epoch.
-1. Base + ersatz (<a name="0069-VCBS-047" href="#0069-VCBS-047">0069-VCBS-047</a>):
-    - Setup a network with 5 Tendermint validators (where 5 is also the number of allowed Tendermint validators)
-    - Announce 2 new nodes and wait for them to become ersatz validators (set the network parameter `network.validators.minimumEthereumEventsForNewValidator` to 0).
-    - Take a checkpoint and verify it includes the ersatz validators.
-    - Restore from the checkpoint (all nodes are running)
-    - Verify that the validators have the voting power as per the checkpoint and that the ersatz validators are shown on data node having status ersatz.
-1. Missing validators (<a name="0069-VCBS-048" href="#0069-VCBS-048">0069-VCBS-048</a>):
-    - Setup a network with 5 validators such that 3 of them have 70% of the voting power.
-Note: this is done by delegating 70% of the total stake to them.
-    - Take a checkpoint
-    - Restore from the checkpoint – starting only the 3 nodes with the 70% stake.
-    - Verify that after the restore the network should be able to proceed generating blocks although with slower pace.
-1. Missing validators stop the network (<a name="0069-VCBS-049" href="#0069-VCBS-049">0069-VCBS-049</a>):
-    - Setup a network with 5 validators with equal delegation to them.
-    - Verify before the checkpoint that the voting power of all of them is equal.
-    - Take a checkpoint.
-    - Restart the network starting only 3 of the validators.
-    - Restore from the checkpoint.
-    - Verify the network is not able to produce blocks.
-1. Checkpoints store validator changes (<a name="0069-VCBS-079" href="#0069-VCBS-079">0069-VCBS-079</a>):
-    - Setup a network with 5 validators with non-equal delegation (v1-v5), 1 ersatz validator (v6) and 1 pending validator (v7).
-    - Stop and relegate one of the original validators (v1) such that v6 is promoted to tendermint validator, and v7 is promoted to ersatz.
-    - Restart v1 and announce to pending.
-    - Take a checkpoint.
-    - Restart the network
-    - Verify that v2-v6 are tendermint validators, v7 is ersatz and v1 is pending.
-    - Verify that all stakes and delegations are correct for each node.
-1. Validator, ersatz and pending node scores for current epoch are persisted in checkpoints (<a name="0069-VCBS-088" href="#0069-VCBS-088">0069-VCBS-088</a>):
-    - Setup a network with 5 validators with non-equal delegation (v1-v5), 1 ersatz validator (v6) and 1 pending validator (v7).
-    - Take a checkpoint.
-    - Wait until the current epoch will have expired.
-    - Restart the network.
-(This will result in a 1-block epoch)
-    - Verify that v1-v5 are tendermint validators, v6 is ersatz and v7 is pending.
-    - Verify that all tendermint validators have non-zero performance scores, which will reflect the data that was collected pre-checkpoint to calculate scores at the end of the last epoch.
-    - Verify that ersatz and pending validators have non-zero performance scores.

 ### Multisig update

 1. Can update multisig for new validator, and expect rewards (<a name="0069-VCBS-066" href="#0069-VCBS-066">0069-VCBS-066</a>)
     - Arrange a network with N validators and 1 ersatz validator.
     - Set `network.validators.multisig.numberOfSigners` = N.
     - Arrange for one of the validators to be demoted and the ersatz validator to be promoted.
-    - Update the multisig contract by removing the demoted validator, and adding the new tendermint validator.
+    - Update the multisig contract on all bridges by removing the demoted validator, and adding the new tendermint validator.
     - Verify that rewards are paid out at the end of the epoch.
 1. No rewards paid out if multisig not updated.
 Rewards continued when fixed. (<a name="0069-VCBS-067" href="#0069-VCBS-067">0069-VCBS-067</a>)
     - Arrange a network with N validators and 1 ersatz validator.
     - Set `network.validators.multisig.numberOfSigners` = N.
     - Arrange for one of the validators to be demoted and the ersatz validator to be promoted.
     - Verify that no rewards are paid out on the first epoch.
-    - Update the multisig contract by removing the demoted validator, and adding the new tendermint validator.
+    - Update all multisig contracts by removing the demoted validator, and adding the new tendermint validator.
     - Verify that rewards are paid out at the end of the epoch.
-1. Any vega key with number of governance tokens more than or equal to `spam.protection.minMultisigUpdates` or a vega key that belongs to a validator can submit a request to the vega network to obtain the signature bundle that would update the ethereum multisig signers to be the ethereum keys of the current consensus (tendermint) validators up to `network.validators.multisig.numberOfSigners`.
-This request can only be submitted once per epoch per vega key.
-Once multisig uses weights it will also include the correct weights. (<a name="0069-VCBS-068" href="#0069-VCBS-068">0069-VCBS-068</a>)
+1. Any vega key with number of governance tokens more than or equal to `spam.protection.minMultisigUpdates` can submit a request to the vega network to obtain the signature bundle that would update the multisig signers to be the keys of the current consensus (tendermint) validators up to `network.validators.multisig.numberOfSigners`.
+This request can only be submitted `spam.protection.max.MultisigUpdates` times per epoch per vega key per registered EVM/ERPC asset chain (alternatively the request will provide the update bundles for all the chains).
+Once multisig uses weights it will also include the correct weights for all multisig contracts. (<a name="0069-VCBS-094" href="#0069-VCBS-094">0069-VCBS-094</a>)
 1. Replace a validator with a new node via promotion/demotion.
-Ensure that rewards are paid out at the end of the epoch if the multisig is updated to match the new validator. (<a name="0069-VCBS-071" href="#0069-VCBS-071">0069-VCBS-071</a>)
+Ensure that rewards are paid out at the end of the epoch if all multisigs are updated to match the new validator. (<a name="0069-VCBS-091" href="#0069-VCBS-091">0069-VCBS-091</a>)

 ### Re-Issuing Signature Bundles by non Validators